Key Takeaways

 In some cases, platforms like TurboTax limit the number of transactions you can report on Form 8949.Â

-Taxpayers have the option to report consolidated total amounts on Form 8949, and provide an attached report with all the detail that is required for Form 8949.
+Remember, you are required to report all of your taxable disposals to the IRS.
+Taxpayers have the option to report consolidated total amounts on Form 8949 and provide an attached report with all the required details.Â

 CoinLedger can help you generate a consolidated capital gains report you can import into your tax platform of choice.
 You can then mail in a detailed record of your cryptocurrency disposals to the IRS.Â